-But, if you are one of those that hates broccoli, and you have type 2 diabetes you just might change your mind.
+But, a person that hates broccoli and has type 2 diabetes might just change their mind.

-According to one new research, the consumption of broccoli can be beneficial for people with type 2 diabetes.
+According to one new research, the consumption of broccoli can be beneficial for those with type 2 diabetes.
 And statistics note that nowadays around 10 % of Americans have type 2 diabetes.

-And worldwide there are around 300 million people with type 2 diabetes.
-This condition may cause limb amputation, stroke, heart attack, kidney failure, and blindness.
+And worldwide there are around 300 million people with this disease.
+This condition may cause a limb amputation, stroke, heart attack, kidney failure, and blindness.

 Those with this condition are aware that the treatment is not easy.
-Metformin (a common drug for diabetes) leads to several side effects such as stomach pain, bloating and diarrhea.
-In addition, people that have poor function of their kidney may not take it.
+Metformin leads to several side effects such as stomach pain, bloating, and diarrhea.
+In addition, people that have poor function of their kidneys may not take it.

-According to the researchers, it might be very useful for people that have prediabetes.
-People with prediabetes have a higher level of blood sugar than the usual level, but is not that high to be diagnosed with diabetes.
+According to the researchers, it might be very useful for those that have prediabetes.
+They have a higher level of blood sugar than the usual level but are not that high to be diagnosed with diabetes.

 In Science Translational Medicine, there was a placebo-controlled and randomized study that came to the discovery that sulforaphane (complex found in broccoli) is good for obese patients that have poor regulation over their type 2 diabetes.

 However, in the study, the participants took around 11 pounds of broccoli on a daily basis.
-Therefore, future treatments would require concentrated form.
-And when you choose broccoli remember to choose organic broccoli, simply because it is among the healthiest foods with many benefits.
+Therefore, future treatments would require a concentrated form.
+And when we choose broccoli we should choose organic broccoli, simply because it is among the healthiest foods with many benefits.